Pricing yourself is one of the hardest parts of owning a business. Charging too much or too little causes stress.

 This is the big one that brought me the most clarity.
 Ask yourself: how much money do you need to earn to live the life you want right now?
 I bet your number is smaller than you think.
 But this helps so much when factoring your pricing.

 This formula is simple and it doesn’t give you a concrete number for your pricing, but with the other factors, you will get to a price that you feel confident about and that you’re charging your worth.
 And when it’s time to raise your prices again, you can use the same steps to figure out your new value.

 This post was originally discussed in the newsletter!
-Want more content like this right in your inbox (and I’ll throw in a free workbook to figure out the perfect platform for your website!), join our subscriber community!
+Want more content like this right in your inbox (and I’ll throw in a free guide with 8 strategy hacks for your website!), join our subscriber community!